hamoonzehzad/WPFSampleApplication/README.md

 - **Converters:** In the posts section we have a big border which should be responsive and also we have buttons which should calculate their width ,heigh and margin for filling the stack row with 10 button.
 To achieving these goals I used 2 MultiValueConverter for each senario.
 - **Http Client:** I didn't use Http Client object directly because of port disposing problems instead I used HttpClientFactory and inject it into the service classes.
 - **Exception Handling:** Each project have it's own custom exception classes and error messages provided by resx files.
 There is a global exception handling event in the app.xaml.cs for DispatcherUnhandledException and depending on which type of exception is raised the application will handle it.
-- **Resource Dictionaries:** I put the styles, animations, triggers and etc in the resource dictionaries as much as i can in order to have a clean and readble xaml in the views.
+- **Resource Dictionaries:** I put the styles, animations, triggers and etc in the resource dictionaries as much as I can in order to have a clean and readble xaml in the views.
 Also I used inheritance in styles for element such as buttons and text blocks.
 - **Commands:** For handling command in MVVM architecture I used DelegateCommands from Prism because I found it simple and easy to use instead of implementing ICommand classes manually.
 - **Main Window:** The main window of this project has a layout in 4 section.
-Title, subtitle and navigation menu are fixed az layout and the forth part is content control as a place holder of current section view.
+Title, subtitle and navigation menu are fixed as layout and the forth part is content control as a place holder of current section view.